How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 What Happens to Your Refund

 If you've prepaid your annual premium and cancel mid-term, you're entitled to a refund of the unused portion.
-How much you get back depends on your insurer's refund method:
+How much you get back depends on your insurer's refund method and your state's rules:

 Pros